NWU-MuST/STP-appserver/install/README.md

 BUILDING AN APPLICATION SERVER DOCKER IMAGE
 ===========================================

 This directory contains the files necessary to build a Docker image.
-To build place the `Dockerfile` and complete repository in a subdirectory called `stp` in a build location with structure as follows:
+To build place the `Dockerfile` and complete repository in a build location with structure as follows:

 ```
-~/stp/
+.
 |-- Dockerfile
 `-- stp
-    |-- README.md
     |-- app_server
     |   |-- config
     |   |-- service
-    |   |-- tools
+    |   `-- tools
     `-- install
 ```